yi-ye-zhi-qiu/dsp/lessons/command_line/command_line_lecture.md

 Now nothing shows up on the screen.
 List the files and see if you can tell why.

 > Hint: we learned how to list all the files up above.
+"Hello world" has been stored in test_file.txt.

 The greater than says, "put that output into the following file instead."